Learning New Concepts, Remembering the Old: Continual Learning for Multimodal Concept Bottleneck Models: Method

 \subsection{Conversion to Recursive Form}

-To make this solution efficient in a continual learning setting, we convert the non-recursive formulation into a recursive update form.
-This recursive transformation allows the model to update parameters incrementally with only the current phase’s data, eliminating the need to retain all prior data.
+To enable efficient learning in a continual setting, we convert these non-recursive closed-form solutions into a recursive update form.
+This recursive transformation is pivotal as it allows the model to incrementally update parameters using only the current phase’s data, thereby eliminating the need to store or re-access all prior data.
+This is a critical advantage for handling large-scale multimodal data streams under privacy and storage constraints.